Chelsea Watego: Discrimination allegations

-In 2018, Watego was arrested on charges of obstructing police and refusing to leave a licensed premise, after being forcibly removed from a nightclub in Fortitude Valley.
+In 2018, Watego was arrested on charges of obstructing police and refusing to leave a licensed premise, after being forcibly removed from The Beat nightclub in Fortitude Valley.
 She subsequently pleaded guilty to a charge of public nuisance.
 Watego stated the arrest left her with post-traumatic stress disorder (PTSD).
 She later lodged a racial discrimination complaint against Queensland Police with the Queensland Civil and Administrative Tribunal (QCAT), retaining George Newhouse as her solicitor.
 In October 2022, QCAT dismissed her complaint, with Newhouse stating that "the tribunal member felt that there wasn't enough evidence to convince him that the decisions that the police made were on the basis of race".
 The Tribunal found Professor Watego detailed this incident in her book 'Another Day in the Colony' but "... what is said in the book about the actions of the second and third respondents is untrue." and "... naming them could establish a cause of action in defamation ...".
+On 2 August 2023 the Tribunal found that the complaint was so devoid of merit that it warranted an award of costs against the complainaint in the interests of justice.

 In 2019, Watego lodged racial and sex discrimination complaints against the University of Queensland, alleging that the university had provided an inadequate workspace for her team.
 She withdrew the complaints in 2021, criticising the National Tertiary Education Union for what she described as a lack of legal support.